-Burns' Vietnam Documentary Promotes Misleading History
+Ken Burns's Vietnam Documentary Promotes Misleading History

 The film follows previous Burns works in providing poignant footage mixed with compelling interviews and a backdrop of good music, starting in this case with Bob Dylan’s A Hard Rain’s Gonna Fall.

-Despite the counter-cultural veneer, however, and admirable efforts to provide a Vietnamese perspective, Burns’ film in its first episode provides conventional analysis about the war’s outbreak and can be understood as a sophisticated exercise in empire denial.
+Despite the counter-cultural veneer, however, and admirable efforts to provide a Vietnamese perspective, Burns and Novick’s film in its first episode provides conventional analysis about the war’s outbreak and can be understood as a sophisticated exercise in empire denial.

 The film is misleading at the outset in quoting an American soldier who recounts the pain of his homecoming, insinuating that veterans were maltreated in the United States – a trope often used to blame antiwar activists for creating this allegedly anti-veteran and divisive climate.

-Mr. Burns in a voice-over subsequently claims that the Vietnam War was “started in good faith by decent men.”
+A voice-over by Peter Coyote subsequently claims that the Vietnam War was “started in good faith by decent men.”

-However, Burns himself goes on to recount a history in which the United States failed to allow for elections in the South after Vietnam had been divided following the French defeat at Dienbienphu.
+However, the film goes on to recount a history in which the United States failed to allow for elections in the South after Vietnam had been divided following the French defeat at Dienbienphu.
 Everybody knew North Vietnamese leader Ho Chi Minh would win the election, and so the United States set about building a client regime in the South which rigged a referendum and then massacred thousands of suspected communists.

 These facts point to the United States violating the sovereignty of Vietnam and betraying the American mission of supporting democracy around the world.